CenterForTheBuiltEnvironment/decarb-tool/README.md

 ## License
-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the GNU General Public License.
+See `LICENSE_GNU_GPLv3` file for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>